 Yellow Flower Dream: Beatriz Milhazes in Conversation with Dr Sofia Gotti

-In conjunction with the display of a partial, full-scale replica of her work Yellow Flower Dream on the Ground Floor of Japan House London, we are delighted to invite guests to join Brazilian artist Beatriz Milhazes in a live talk unpacking the development and design of the artwork and its context within the Inujima ‘Art House Project’, explored in our current exhibition Symbiosis: Living Island.
+We are delighted to invite guests to join Brazilian artist Beatriz Milhazes in a talk unpacking the development and design of the artwork Yellow Flower Dream and its context within the Inujima ‘Art House Project’, explored in our previous exhibition Symbiosis: Living Island.

 The work was created for A-Art House, an open-air gallery on the island of Inujima.
 Depending on the angle from which they are viewed, the colours and shapes of Yellow Flower Dream change to capture vibrant energy of the island’s landscape, allowing the communities of Inujima to experience their own environment in an entirely different way.